 The Midwest certainly has crime like anywhere else, especially in the cities, but crime rates are low in the Midwest compared to other regions.
 According to research from Sperling's Best Places, the Midwest saw an average of 3,883 offenses per 100,000 people, below the National rate of 4,118.
 The only region with a lower crime rate was the Northeast (2,889).

 Part of the reason for this is the lack of dense population centers.
-The more people there are, the more criminals likely to be among them and the more opportunities for crime there are.
-Unlike the east coast's dense collection of cities, the Midwest has a handful of big cities, a handful of small cities, and a bevy of small towns.
+The more people there are, the more criminals are likely to be among them and the more opportunities for crime there are.
+Unlike the East Coast's dense collection of cities, the Midwest has a handful of big cities, a handful of small cities, and a bevy of small towns.
 For various reasons, incidences in crime among small populations isn't high.

 Drawbacks to Midwest Life